kspeer825/portfolio/projects/docker/docker-terraform/README.md

 ## Development
 The Makefile has some convenience rules for interacting with images and containers.

-Build a new image
+Build a new image.
 ```
 make build
 ```

-Enter a new continer
+Enter a new continer.
 ```
 make run
 ```

-Validate the image w/ goss tests
+Validate the image using goss tests.
 ```
 make test
 ```

-Push to repo
+Tag and push to Docker Hub repo.
 ```
 make login username=<your-username>
-make push username=<your-username> repo=<your-repo>
+make push username=<your-username> repo=<your-repo> version=<tag-version>
 ```

 ## Requirements